chfhhd/simpleinvaders/Readme.md

 [![CMakeBuilds](https://github.com/chfhhd/raylibstarter/actions/workflows/cmake.yml/badge.svg)](https://github.com/chfhhd/raylibstarter/actions/workflows/cmake.yml)

-A simple Space Invaders clone for educational use based on the raylibstarter project template.
+A simple Space Invaders clone - not a full game - to demonstrate some object-oriented techniques in C++ using the raylib library.

-This raylib C++ project template for CMake is based on the window scale letterbox example [1] contributed by Anata (@anatagawa) and reviewed by Ramon Santamaria (@raysan5) and the CMakeLists.txt example provided in the Raylib source code [2].
+This project uses code from the window scale letterbox example [1] contributed by Anata (@anatagawa) and reviewed by Ramon Santamaria (@raysan5) and the CMakeLists.txt example provided in the Raylib source code [2].